Marktown/concept/USER_STORIES.md

 4. Imagery.
 Give the story emotional resonance.
 5. Structure.
 Give the story a shape to help the audience fill in the blanks.

-**The purpose of a story is to help you identify problems and solutions.
-Therefore, a story should NOT provide answers or solutions, but enable insights and lead to asking interesting questions.**
+Always keep in mind, a story should not provide answers or solutions, but enable insights and lead to asking interesting questions.

 ## Stories